Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 In evaluation mode: list of dictionary of predicted box, classification label, and classification score in evaluation mode.

 ## 3. Performance
 Coco metric is used for evaluating the performance of the model.
 The pre-trained model was trained and validated on data fold 0.
-This model achieves a mAP=0.853 and mAR=0.994.
+This model achieves a mAP=0.853, mAR=0.994, AP(IoU=0.1)=0.862, AR(IoU=0.1)=1.0.

 <p align="center">
   <img src="https://developer.download.nvidia.com/assets/Clara/Images/monai_retinanet_detection_train_loss.png" alt="detection train loss")
 </p>

-The validation accuracy in this curve is the mean of mAP and mAR in Coco metric.
+The validation accuracy in this curve is the mean of mAP, mAR, AP(IoU=0.1), and AR(IoU=0.1) in Coco metric.
 <p align="center">
   <img src="https://developer.download.nvidia.com/assets/Clara/Images/monai_retinanet_detection_val_acc.png" alt="detection val accuracy")
 </p>